google/gin-config/docs/walkthrough.md

 ## Best practices

-At a high level, we recommend using the minimal feature set required to achieve your project's desired degree of "configurability".
+At a high level, we recommend using the minimal feature set required to achieve your project's desired degree of configurability.
 Many projects may only require the features outlined in sections 2 or 3 above.
 Extreme configurability comes at some cost to understandability, and the tradeoff should be carefully evaluated for a given project.

-Gin is still in "alpha" development and some "corner-case" behaviors may be changed in backwards-incompatible ways.
+Gin is still in alpha development and some corner-case behaviors may be changed in backwards-incompatible ways.
 We recommend the following best
 practices: